 THE BRIDGE INSTITUTE

 Ruston is a sending community.
 Because of the impact of Louisiana Tech and Grambling in our area, the potential “footprint” of The Bridge is much larger than a church in a typical small town.
 We believe God has uniquely positioned us to train, equip, and launch leaders.
-In an effort to deepen our investment in these future leaders, we have developed a year-long residency program called The Bridge Institute.
-Participants receive hands on ministry training and theological education.
+In an effort to deepen our investment in these future leaders, we have developed a Residency Program through The Bridge Institute, which is the equipping arm of our staff.
+Participants receive hands-on ministry training and theological education.

 Our Administrative Team helps us to effectively steward the resources God has entrusted to us, whether people, facilities, time, or finances.
 Our Finance Team, comprised of lay and staff leaders, works alongside our Administrative Team and elder board to provide financial accountability, protection, and oversight.